intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 Note that the post-link tool will generate a series of `OpSpecConstantOp` ops when the kernel or exported device function has multiple requirements.
-However, each property list entry contains only the `SpecId` of the `OpSpecConstantTrue` op that is associated with a single requirement.
+However, each property list entry contains only the `SpecId` of the `OpSpecConstantFalse` op that is associated with a single requirement.

 #### Modifications to the DPC++ runtime